PM Modi's Twitter account "very briefly compromised", then secured: PMO - ExBulletin

 India, it can be noted, has taken a firm stance on cryptocurrencies.

-Modi highlighted the risks associated with crypto, especially during the recent Democracy Summit hosted by US President Joe Biden, and during his internal meetings with government officials.

-The government has expressed concern that cryptocurrencies could be used to lure investors with misleading claims and to finance terrorist activity and money laundering.
-It is likely that a law will address the issue.
+The government is likely to introduce a cryptocurrency bill and has expressed concern that it could be used to lure investors with misleading claims and to fund terrorist activity.

 Sources